Darwin Rural Water Licensing

 How long is a water extraction licence issued for?

-A water licence is typically granted for a 10 year period but longer term licences may be approved in special circumstances.
+A water licence is typically granted for a 10 year period.

 When I get a water extraction licence what am I required to do?